Faris Shafi

 Faris Shafi (Urdu/Punjabi: فارس شفیع; born 2 November 1987) is a Pakistani rapper, songwriter and actor.

 Performing in Urdu, English and Punjabi, Faris is known for his lyrics that can be personal as well as political, and is considered one of the pioneers of Urdu rap in Pakistan.

 Early life and education

-He is son of actress Saba Hameed and Syed Pervaiz Shafi, and brother of musician Meesha Shafi.
+He is the son of actress Saba Hameed and Syed Pervaiz Shafi, and brother of musician Meesha Shafi.

-Faris did his former education from Lahore Grammar School.
+Faris did his early education from Lahore Grammar School.